nearform/titus/docs/README.md

 We provide everything you need to start deploying features in a production ready, scalable manner.

 ## Developer Experience
 Developer experience using Titus is first class.
 We want you as a developer to enjoy using Titus so much that it becomes your stack of choice.
-To ensure we keep to this ideal, our development motto is:

-![titus-developer-statement]

 Titus is well documented, includes modern tooling, for example, [Storybook], and has linting and testing as first-class citizens.
 Titus supports common-sense inclusions such as quality logging and Docker convenience commands for day-to-day building and working with the stack locally.